mbeale/timeseriesql/README.md

 ### CSV Backend Usage

-Often time data is loaded from a CSV file.
+Often time series data is loaded from a CSV file.
 The backend expects the first column to be the time index in either a numerical timestamp or strings in ISO 8601 date or datetime format.
 The filters are applied to the headers of the CSV.
 If labels are not in the CSV and are supplied as part of the query, then filters will not be applied.